shahramk/newrelic-hwc-extension-buildpack/README.md

 buildpack-packager build [ --cached ] [ -any-stack ] [ -stack cflinuxfs2 | cflinuxfs3 ]
 ```

-## Use The Extension Buildpack in Cloud Foundry
+## Using The Extension Buildpack in Cloud Foundry
 To use the buildpack in Cloud Foundry
 Upload the buildpack to your Cloud Foundry and optionally specify it by name